 How stages progress

 Contacts move forward through Discovered, Signed Up, Activated, and Engaged.
 They can never move backwards—an Engaged contact can’t become Activated again.
-The one exception is Inactive: contacts automatically return to Engaged when they have new activity.How does Outlit detect stages automatically?
+The one exception is Inactive: contacts return to Engaged when their activity again meets the configured engagement threshold.How does Outlit detect stages automatically?

 Discovered vs Signed Up